hCaptcha/react-hcaptcha/README.md

 **NOTE**: Make sure to reset the hCaptcha state when you submit your form!
 Passcodes are one-time use, so if your user submits the same passcode twice then it will be rejected by the server the second time.

-Please refer to the demo for examples of basic usage and an invisible Captcha.
+Please refer to the demo for examples of basic usage and an invisible hCaptcha.